 When hiring, you should have in mind the long-term thinking that will help you grow your business.
 With that in mind, you need to put down the qualities of the ideal talent you are looking to hire.
 Note the experience that the new hire should have and their qualifications.

 Besides, note the role that the new hire should fill.
 It is essential to ask yourself, for example, what problem should the new hire solve?
 Why does the role exist?
 Can it be filled in-house?
 What unique skills do I need to bring onboard?
-The answers to those questions will help you with defining the kind of talent you need to hire.
+The answers to those questions will help you with defining the recruitment process and the ability tests to assess the right kind of talent you need to hire.

 For the interest of finding someone who will fit into the company culture, note the kind of personality traits that you want the new hire to have.
 These notes will be necessary when interviewing the candidates and recruiting the right employee.